react-native-camera/react-native-camera/docs/RNCamera.md

 ### Text Recognition Related props

-RNCamera uses the Google Mobile Vision frameworks for Text Recognition, you can read more info about it [here](https://developers.google.com/vision/android/text-overview).
+RNCamera uses the Firebase MLKit for Text Recognition, you can read more info about it [here](https://firebase.google.com/docs/ml-kit/recognize-text).

 #### `onTextRecognized`

 Method to be called when text is detected.
 Receives a Text Recognized Event object.
-The interesting value of this object is the `textBlocks` value, which is an array with objects of the [TextBlock](https://developers.google.com/android/reference/com/google/android/gms/vision/text/TextBlock) properties.
+The interesting value of this object is the `textBlocks` value, which is an array of TextBlock objects.

 ## Component instance methods